Who can use this Non-Disclosure Agreement?

 You can use a non-disclosure agreement (NDA) to keep your invention and business ideas a secret when talking to others.

 This non-disclosure agreement (NDA) enables you to protect your proprietary information when you enter into discussions with a potential business partner.

-This NDA template is in the form of a letter which briefly refers to the subject matter and states that in return for the sender providing confident and shall information, the recipient will agree to keep that information confidential.
-Two copies of the letter should be issued and one of them countersigned by the recipient and returned before the detailed discussions get underway.
+This NDA template is in the form of a letter.
+It states that in return for the sender providing confidential information, the recipient will agree to keep that information confidential.
+You should sign the letter and have it countersigned by the recipient and returned to you before the detailed discussions get underway.

 What are the main issues?

 A fairly detailed letter agreement is advisable.
 You should refer to the purpose of the arrangement and the project to be discussed.
 It will then identify the nature of the confidential information to be disclosed.

 There will usually be restrictions on the number of individuals having access to the disclosed information, as well as restrictions on copying.

 The agreement needs to deal with the possibility of negotiations coming to an end, in which case all confidential information should be returned or destroyed.